NicolaPiras97/Loglikelihood_approximation_LCmodels/README.md

 # Log-likelihood approximation for LC models when using stochastic EM algorithm

-This is the code we used for the simulations in the paper "...".
+This is the code we used for the simulations in the paper "Log-likelihood approximation when using stochastic EM in latent class models".
 The code in this version is available for simulation reproducibility purposes only.

 ## Usage